You want to buy a home, but the bank denied your mortgage application because you’re in the Deferred Action for Childhood Arrivals program.

 At the beginning of this article I promised to show you, step-by-step, how to get approved in 1-day and close in 10-days.

-Stop worrying and start enjoying the American dream of homeownership.
-We can make it happen just like we did for so many DACA homebuyers.
-Feel free to browse our Google reviews to hear the stories of homeowners we’ve helped in your exact situation.
+Stop worrying and start enjoying the American dream of home ownership.
+We can make it happen just like we did for so many DACA home buyers.
+Check our Google reviews to see their stories.
+Then follow our 3-step closing plan to get approved:

 1. Apply online.

 Answer the questions in the Declarations section of the Loan Application correctly:

 - j.
 Are you a U.S. citizen?
 No.

 - k.
 Are you a permanent resident alien?
 No.